mrmonarch20/MERN-Docker-compose/README.md

-# A simple MERN stack application
+# A simple MERN Stack Application

 **Note** - To run this project using `docker compose`, follow the below steps.